bonitasoft/bonita-doc/md/user-task-list.md

 - Dynamic task display name, for efficient task identification (insert case information in task name)
 - Word-based search, for efficient task name search (search for any word in the task name)

-To know more about how to use both features, go to [Optimize the user task list](optimize-user-tasklist.md).
+To know more about how to use both features, go to [How to create unique task names for user task list](optimize-user-tasklist.md).

 The task list also contains a **Done tasks** filter, for the user to check if the task has been completed properly.